TonicAI/tonic_validate/README.md

 pip install tvalmetrics
 ```

-# Tonic Validation Metrics
+# Tonic Validate Metrics

-Evaluating a RAG system is difficult.
+Evaluating a RAG application is difficult.
 There are several moving pieces to evaluate and there are not hard metrics for evaluation like in traditional machine learning tasks.
-For these reasons, we created Tonic Validate Metrics to allow you to shed light on how your RAG system is performing.
-The metrics in Tonic Validate Metrics use LLM-assisted evaluation, which means they use an LLM (i.e. gpt-4) to score different aspects of the outputs of a RAG system.
-Admittedly, while using LLM-assisted evaluation to calculate metrics creates "soft" metrics, we've found that when you break down a RAG system into pieces and use an LLM to grade each piece individually, the LLM can grade the pieces as well as or better than the acting LLM in the RAG system answers the questions.
+For these reasons, we created Tonic Validate Metrics to allow you to shed light on how your RAG application is performing.
+The metrics in Tonic Validate Metrics use LLM-assisted evaluation, which means they use an LLM (i.e. gpt-4) to score different aspects of the outputs of a RAG application.
+Admittedly, while using LLM-assisted evaluation to calculate metrics creates "soft" metrics, we've found that when you break down a RAG application into pieces and use an LLM to grade each piece individually, the LLM can grade the pieces as well as or better than the acting LLM in the RAG application answers the questions.
 [Research also agrees](https://arxiv.org/abs/2306.05685) that using an LLM as an evaluator of unstructured text is almost as good as using a human.

-Whenever a question is asked to a RAG system, the following objects can be considered:
+Whenever a question is asked to a RAG application, the following objects can be considered:
 * The question
 * The correct answer to the question
-* The answer that the RAG system returned
+* The answer that the RAG application returned
-* The context that the RAG system retrieved and used to answer the question
+* The context that the RAG application retrieved and used to answer the question

-The metrics in Tonic Validate Metrics use these objects use LLM-assisted evaluation to answer questions about the RAG system.
+The metrics in Tonic Validate Metrics use these objects and LLM-assisted evaluation to answer questions about the RAG application.
 * **Answer similarity score**: How well does the RAG answer match what the answer should be?
 * **Retrieval precision**: Is the retrieved context relevant to the question?
 * **Augmentation precision**: Is the relevant retrieved context in the answer?